vestrel00/contacts-android/howto/howto-update-groups.md

 The above list may vary per account.

-To prevent attempting to modify/update read-only groups, the `Group.toMutableGroup()` function will return null if the group is read-only.
+To prevent attempting to modify/update read-only groups, the `Group.mutableCopy()` function will return null if the group is read-only.

 > You can try and hack your way around this limitation that this library imposes but you will still